Virgin Piña Colada Mocktail

 What is a Piña Colada?

-A piña colada is a tropical frozen drink that typically contains coconut cream, pineapple juice, and rum, and is garnished with maraschino cherries and pineapple wedges.
+A piña colada is a tropical frozen drink that typically contains coconut cream, pineapple juice, rum, and garnished with maraschino cherries and pineapple slices.
+It’s also the national drink of Puerto Rico!

 This piña colada mocktail recipe omits the alcohol, making it non-alcoholic or “virgin”, but also goes a step further to make it vegan and free of any refined sugars.
-The result is a creamy, frozen, healthy drink that is loved by kids and adults!
+The result is a creamy, frozen, healthy drink that is loved by the entire family!

 What Makes This Recipe Great